With 23 acres of open space, we’re using nature to connect a whole community.

 while exploring nature topics.

 The Discovery Zone offers information about the water cycle and how the Greenway enhances water quality before it enters the local watershed.
-You can also learn about the role nurse logs play in providing habitat and about the oak savanna ecosystem that’s native to this area.
+It also explains how natural fauna and flora play a role in the world around us - just look for the educational plaques throughout.

-With multiple play stations, the Discovery Zone will be a hit with kids.
-They can crawl over the log scramble, hop on the stone steppers, splash in the water area, and more.
+With multiple play stations, the Discovery Zone is a hit with kids.
+They can crawl over the log scramble, hop on the stone steppers, splash in the water area, and more!

 The outdoor classroom is a mini amphitheater that creates a venue to come together and learn.
 There’s even a pavilion and picnic benches for fun gatherings.

 The Greenway offers more than open space.
-It creates habitat that invites native wildlife, including birds, animals, and beneficial insects, to share your neighborhood.
+It creates a habitat that invites native wildlife, including birds, animals, and beneficial insects, to share your neighborhood.
 Many of the homes that are located adjacent to the Greenway will face this inspiring space.
-In the Discovery Zone, you’ll also find a pollinator garden that will attract butterflies, bees, birds, and other pollinators that the local ecosystem depends on.
+In the Discovery Zone, you’ll also find a pollinator garden that attracts butterflies, bees, birds, and other pollinators which the local ecosystem depends on.